 For fibroids to be diagnosed properly, you will need to consult a gynaecologist.
 After going through the pelvic exam, the doctor will be able to analyze the condition, size and shape of the uterus.
 You may have to go through other tests for a precise and detailed diagnosis which include-

-Pelvic MRI is an in-depth imaging test procedure which produces clear pictures of woman’s uterus, ovaries and other pelvic organs.
+Pelvic MRI is an in-depth imaging test procedure that produces clear pictures of a woman’s uterus, ovaries and other pelvic organs.

-In such condition, changes in diet and lifestyle may help as well.
-Avoiding meat and high-calorie foods and opting food high in flavonoids, green leafy vegetables, green tea and fishes like tuna or salmon can be very helpful.
+In such conditions, changes in diet and lifestyle may help as well.
+Avoiding meat and high-calorie foods and opting for food high in flavonoids, green leafy vegetables, green tea and fish like tuna or salmon can be very helpful.

 Managing stress levels and losing weight in case of obesity can also benefit women suffering from fibroids.

-To treat uterine fibroids, medications are prescribed to regulate your hormone levels so as to shrink them.
+To treat uterine fibroids, medications are prescribed to regulate your hormone levels so as to make the fibroids shrink.

 Gonadotrophin-releasing hormone (GnRH) agonists including leuprolide (Lepron) helps in dropping the levels of estrogen and progesterone hormones.
-Prominent drop in the levels of these hormones will eventually stop menses and shrink the fibroids.
+Prominent drops in the levels of these hormones will eventually stop menses and fibroids will shrink.

-There are other options too which helps in controlling menstrual bleeding and pain, but they won’t shrink or eliminate fibroids.
+There are other options too that helps in controlling menstrual bleeding and pain, but they won’t eliminate or shrink fibroids.
 These include,

 The prognosis of fibroids completely depends on their size and location.
 Some fibroids may not need treatment if they are small and don’t show any symptoms.